-In Fiscal Quarter (FQ) 1 2023/24 (April to June, 2023), 56.9% of individuals who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate represents a 0.8 percentage point increase with respect to the previous quarter (January to March, 2023).
-The FQ1 2023/24 was 18.1 percentage points below the Fraser Health target of 75%.
-Despite not meeting the target of 75% we are seeing an increase of vulnerable clients accepting home vising services through the Enhanced Family Visiting and Nurse Family Partnership programs.
+In Fiscal Quarter (FQ) 2 2023/24 (July to September, 2023), 58% of individuals who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
+This rate represents a 1.1 percentage point increase with respect to the previous quarter (April to June, 2023).
+The FQ2 2023/24 was 17 percentage points below the Fraser Health target of 75%.
+Despite not meeting the target of 75%, we are seeing an increase of vulnerable clients accepting home visiting services through the Enhanced Family Visiting and Nurse Family Partnership programs.

-Population and Public Health (PPH) continues working with stakeholders such as GPs and maternity clinics and other community partners to facilitate early registration and awareness of program.
-Since 2013, PPH has been encouraging electronic registration through the Fraser Health website (fraserhealth.ca/parenting) and a mobile version of the registration website has been launched.
+Population and Public Health (PPH) continues working with stakeholders such as GPs, maternity clinics and community partners to facilitate early registration and awareness of program.
+Since 2013, PPH has encouraged electronic registration through the Fraser Health website and including a mobile version of the site.
 In June 2018, PPH launched SmartMOM, a text push notification service, that provides pregnant individuals with key health messages according to their gestational age.
 We are using virtual health technology to provide service to our vulnerable clients where possible and in person service where needed.
-Currently we are working with our FH birthing hospitals to determine how we can combine hospital registration with PPH prenatal registration.
+We are working with our FH birthing hospitals to determine how we can combine hospital registration with PPH prenatal registration.
 PPH will be visiting the birthing hospitals to ensure posters with the QR code and hard copies of the prenatal questionnaire are available for women who present during pregnancy.
-Meetings are planned with PSBC to explore provincial opportunities to increase prenatal registration later this summer.

-A re-engagement plan with GPs, maternity clinics and other community partners is underway.
+There were meetings with PSBC this summer to explore provincial opportunities to increase prenatal registration and a re-engagement plan with GPs, maternity clinics and other community partners is underway.
+In the new year there will be an MHO update specific to Mat/Child where we'll provide primary health care providers another reminder of the importance of encouraging their patients to register.
+Also, the prenatal registration survey has been translated into 4 more